 Born in 1857, Henry Newton Brown was orphaned at an early age and raised by relatives in Rolla, Missouri.
-When he was seventeen, he headed west to become a cowboy, working on Colorado ranches before drifting south to Texas.
+When he was 17, he headed west to become a cowboy, working on Colorado ranches before drifting south to Texas.
 There, he killed a cowhand in a gunfight outside a Texas panhandle town and moved on to Lincoln County, New Mexico, where he soon became involved in the Lincoln County War.
-Fighting on the side of the McSween-Tunstall faction, known as the “Regulators,” he befriended Billy the Kid.
+Fighting on the side of the McSween–Tunstall faction, known as the “Regulators,” he befriended Billy the Kid.

 When the Kid returned to New Mexico, Brown decided to stay in Texas, which probably saved his life for a few more years.

 He then took a job working as a deputy sheriff in Oldham County, Texas but was soon fired for picking fights with drunks.
 Afterward, he moved on to Oklahoma, where he worked on several ranches before making his final move to Caldwell, Kansas.

 In 1882, he was hired as an assistant marshal in Caldwell and later was promoted to marshal.
 Brown hired his friend Ben Wheeler, aka: Ben Robertson, to work as a deputy and the two men “cleaned up” the tough town quickly.
 When Brown felled two outlaws in the streets of Caldwell in 1883, the Caldwell Post bragged that Brown was “one of the quickest men on the trigger in the Southwest.”
 So taken were the town citizens, that they presented him with a new, engraved Winchester rifle.

-The outlaws were given a meal, their photo taken, and told to write letters to their families.
+The outlaws were given a meal, their photo was taken, and told to write letters to their families.

 At about 9:00 p.m., the mob broke into the jail, demanding the prisoners.
 The sheriff refused but was overpowered by the mob of men, and the jail doors opened.
 As the prisoners attempted to dash for freedom, Brown was shot and killed, his body riddled with bullets.
 Wheeler was also wounded but was dragged along with Wesley and Smith to a nearby elm tree and hanged.